FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_netconf/readme.md

 }
 ```

-!!!
-You can see that both 'passphrase' and 'private-key' are additionally encrypted by UniConfig encryption system
+**Note:** Both 'passphrase' and 'private-key' are additionally encrypted by the UniConfig encryption system
-in order to protect confidential data.
+to protect confidential data.
-!!!

 ### Keepalive settings